taichi-dev/taichi_benchmark/n-body/README.md

 The [N-Body simulation](ihttps://en.wikipedia.org/wiki/N-body_simulation) is an interesting problem in physical cosmology.
 In this benchmark, we take the most easily understandable direct method with O(N * N) complexity, which computes every pair of the body interactions.
-Performance is measured with "Billion body interactions per second" to indicate the compute throughtput.

 ## Implementation